1) Cities with a European Feel

 8) Individual Sense of Fashion:

 Having mastered the art of weaving textiles centuries ago, the indigenous cultures of Mexico have always had a strong sense of pride in their traditional dress.
 That pride and diversity shine through today, even in the modern clothes worn in the cities.
-There is such an eclectic mix of fashion in Mexico and the unspoken rule is, “everything goes as long as you wear it proudly.”
+There is such an eclectic mix of fashion in Mexico, and the unspoken rule is, “Everything goes as long as you wear it proudly.”

 9) Good Italian Food: